|| This article needs cleanup.|

 OPN FM synthesis is similar to other forms of Yamaha FM synthesis, in that it consists of a number of operators connected in a variety of ways, each operator consisting of a modified ADSR envelope, rate scaling, frequency multiplication, detuning, and a SSG envelope generator (the YM2612 does not include the YM2149 [AY-3-8910 clone] core found in other OPN chips, but the envelope generator remains).

-Communication with the YM2612 is serial.
+The YM2612 does not have a separate address and data bus.
+As a result, communication with the YM2612 is multiplexed on the 8-bit parallel bus.
 Each parameter the chip provides is accessed by first sending a register number to the chip, then the register's value.
 Because Yamaha's register layout only allows four channels on a single register map, the YM2612 uses two ports to access each group of three channels.

 The YM2612 also contains two timers — the high frequency Timer A and lower frequency Timer B. While the YM2612 can be set to interrupt a CPU when a timer reaches zero, sadly Sega did not make this connection on the Mega Drive, requiring timers to be checked in software.